-PTO generators are the perfect companion on a farm or ranch for several reasons:
+Tractor generators are the perfect companion on a farm or ranch for several reasons:

 Work smarter not harder.
 With a PTO generator, you can run power tools far away from distant utility poles without carrying unnecessary equipment.
 Look for models with a lifting eye.

-When storms threaten the homestead, it's reassuring to have a reliable power backup when you need it.
+When storms threaten the homestead, it's reassuring to have reliable backup power when you need it.
 Plus, you can use a manual transfer switch to restore power to a house, barn, or building during an outage.
 If you're looking to power sensitive electronics, consider models with low total harmonic distortion (THD).

-Basically, you need 2 HP to produce 1 kW of electricity.
+The rule of thumb is that you need 2 HP to produce 1 kW of electricity.
 For example, a 50-HP engine is required to produce 25 kW of power.

-PTO shafts typically run at two different speeds: 540 or 1000 Rotations Per Minute (RPM).
+PTO shafts typically run at two different speeds: 540 or 1000 rotations-per-minute (RPM).
 Most new tractors can operate at both speeds.
 If your tractor is limited to just one speed, buy the corresponding PTO generator.